Higher-order generalizations of stability and arithmetic regularity: Abstract

 \section{Abstract}

-We define a natural notion of higher-order stability and show that subsets of $\F_p^n$ that are tame in this sense can be approximately described by a union of low-complexity quadratic subvarieties up to linear error.
-This generalizes the arithmetic regularity lemma for stable subsets of $\F_p^n$ proved by the authors in \cite{Terry.2019}, and subsequent refinements and generalizations \cite{Terry.2020,Conant.2020}, to the realm of higher-order Fourier analysis.
+We define a natural notion of higher order stability and show that subsets of $\F_p^n$ that are tame in this sense can be approximately described by a union of low-complexity quadratic varieties, up to linear error.
+This generalizes the arithmetic regularity lemma for stable subsets of $\F_p^n$, proved in earlier work of the authors, to the realm of higher-order Fourier analysis.

+This result is strictly stronger than the structure theorem for sets of bounded $\VC_2$-dimension, first proved by the authors in earlier versions of this paper \cite{Terry.2021av2} and now available as a separate manuscript \cite{Terry.2021d}.
+Taken together, these results provide group theoretic analogues of results obtained for 3-uniform hypergraphs in \cite{Terry.2021b}.